Nikon D300S vs Olympus E-5

 Review summary: Nikon D300S vs Olympus E-5

-So what conclusions can be drawn?
-Is the Nikon D300S better than the Olympus E-5 or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Nikon D300S or the Olympus E-5 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores substantially higher (14 points) in the DXO overall assessment.